 Safe Work Practices - The Alberta Construction Safety Association provides safe work practices fact sheets on numerous construction related safety topics.

 Safety Handbook for Masonry - A helpful safety handbook specifically for masons.

 Scaffold Injuries - This FindLaw article provides information on the dangers of scaffolds and New York's "scaffold law."

-If you or a loved one was harmed by an unsafe condition at your construction site, you should consult with an experienced construction accident attorney to make sure your legal rights are protected.
+If you or someone you know was harmed by an unsafe condition at your construction site, you should consult with an experienced construction accident attorney to make sure your legal rights are protected.
 Wondering if you have a case worth pursuing?
-Have the facts of your claim reviewed by a qualified attorney as soon as possible, at no cost to you.
+Have the facts of your claim get an initial review by a qualified attorney as soon as possible.

 Contact a qualified workers' compensation attorney to make sure your rights are protected.